Weatherclasses.com

 2) Long radar loops of tropical cyclones, real-time and archive (courtesy of Brian McNoldy, University of Miami)

-• Satellite-derived radar reflectivity
+• Satellite-derived radar reflectivity (no longer works)

 1) Large-view